 Rosehip oil has a high content of essential fatty acids and is a perfect skin hydration tool.
 The oil can penetrate due to the vitamin A, which has small enough molecules to go deeper into the skin and improves the skin’s moisture levels.
 It is a natural source of vitamin E, an anti-inflammatory antioxidant that calms and hydrates dry and sensitive skin.

 How to use: Because rosehip oil classifies as a dry oil, it absorbs quickly into the skin.
 You can apply the required amount of oil directly to the face using gentle, massaging motions or use it in numerous skin care recipes.
+Or you can mix 1-2 drops of rose essential oil and rosehip oil together and apply it your cleansed face.

 5. Exfoliate Skin And Treats Acne